Tuesday, May 30, 2023

 Kirby Morrow

 It's still a bummer to think Morrow's no longer with us.
 Another actor with a extensive animated career, he is iconic in several anime fans' eyes as Miroku in Inuyasha (the home of many of my favorite Canadian voice talent).
 His other work include Michelangelo in the late 90s Teenage Mutant Turtles series, Cyclops in X-Men: Evolution, and Cole in Lego's Ninjago franchise (I can hear two of my college friends (one I've known since pre kindergarten) screaming in the background).
 As far as Hallmark goes, Morrow's first movie was A Family Thanksgiving in 2010 (the lead is Daphne Zuniga from parody delight Spaceballs).
-His most notable credit was the male lead, Tom, in A Ring By Spring (Andrew Francis is also in this one as one of Rachel Boston's exes), but he was also in The Irresistible Blueberry Farm ("To the swimmer!"), A Wish for Christmas (where he plated Kendall Cross's wife), and the first suspect in the Darrow & Darrow franchise.
+His most notable credit was the male lead, Tom, in A Ring By Spring (Andrew Francis is also in this one as one of Rachel Boston's exes), but he was also in The Irresistible Blueberry Farm ("To the swimmer!"), A Wish for Christmas (where he played Kendall Cross's wife), and the first suspect in the Darrow & Darrow franchise.

 One word to describe Morrow's work: Charming.
 He brought a spark to his characters that made his work memorable for many people.
 Would I have expected him to play a love interest when I got into Hallmark movies, a role typically reserved for a contracted Hallmark fav?
 No. But it makes an anime fan like me, and others, smile in satisfaction.
 Tom was a great lead who I enjoyed seeing Caryn fall for, and that enthusiasm popped up into his other Hallmark work as well.
 Despite being obviously framed in the first Darrow & Darrow movie, I had to make a note in my Hallmark Google Doc stating his character didn't do it.
 Why would he?
 His sudden death was felt by several people in a few internet communities.
 I think it was for a good reason.
 His clear passion in his animated and live action characters was something that made his work unique.